Reflective modular forms: A Jacobi forms approach: Non-existence of reflective modular forms

+the function $F$ is a reflective modular form for $M^\vee(p)$.
+Since $n>(2+n-a)+2$, we can prove this case as the previous case.
+If $M^\vee(p)$ is unimodular, then $M=(M^\vee(p))^\vee(p)$ is a scaling of an even unimodular lattice.
+Thus, the proof is completed. \end{proof}

-\begin{remark} \cite[Theorem 6.5]{S4} gives bounds on the signature for reflective modular forms which are not invariant under $\Orth(A_M)$.
+\begin{remark} If a reflective modular form can be constructed as a Borcherds product of a vector-valued modular form invariant under $\Orth(A_M)$, it is called symmetric, otherwise it is called non-symmetric. \cite[Theorem 6.5]{S4} gives bounds on the signature for non-symmetric reflective modular forms.
 But the bounds do not hold in the symmetric case.
 However, the above result gives bounds in the symmetric case. \end{remark}